Kentucky–Louisville rivalry: Football

 The football rivalry between Kentucky and Louisville started one year earlier than the basketball rivalry but also had a long dormant period.
 Kentucky and Louisville first played each other in football in 1912 – which was also Louisville's inaugural football season –.
 Kentucky dominated six meetings between the teams from 1912 until 1924, holding Louisville scoreless in all six games, after which the teams stopped playing.
 Despite Louisville's persistent efforts to revive the series, Kentucky showed little interest, according to The Courier-Journal.
 In 1994, under former Kentucky player Howard Schnellenberger, Louisville revived the series after a 70-year hiatus.
 Kentucky agreed to resume the rivalry only on the condition that the first four games be played in Lexington – a stipulation UofL accepted.
-Kentucky leads the series currently 19–16 but Louisville leads the Governors Cup series 16–13.
+Kentucky leads the series currently 19–17 but Louisville leads the Governor's Cup series 17–13.

 From 1994 to 2006 the annual matchup was the first game of the season for Kentucky and was the first game for all but two of those years for Louisville.
 In 2007 Kentucky moved the game to the third game of the season when played in Lexington but remained the first game when played in Louisville.
 Starting in 2014, which marked Louisville's inaugural season in the Atlantic Coast Conference, the Governor's Cup became the last game of the regular season for both teams to coincide with several other ACC-SEC same-state rivalries.